-Friends picked me up at the airport and we spent the next three hours catching up, driving around, trying to decipher the directions I’d been given to ‘a large white building complex’, which describes pretty much every buidling complex in Oman.
+Oman was humid and already hot in April.
+Friends picked me up at the airport and we spent the next three hours driving around, trying to decipher some very shoddy directions I’d been given to ‘a white building complex’, which describes pretty much every structure in Muscat.

-“Um… that’s me,” I said to the young Thai woman, trying to process the situation.
-I couldn’t.
-The woman holding the hand-written sign bearing my name directed me down an empty hallway to a security checkpoint where my bag was x-rayed, again, and I was told I could not leave the airport.
-Gathering dwindling strength I explained that I was entitled to and fully intended leaving the airport during my 12-hour stopover.
-They told me I’d be leaving at my own risk, which sounded a bit strange.
+“Um… that’s me,” I said to the young Thai woman holding a hand-written sign bearing my name.
+She directed me down an empty hallway to a security checkpoint where my bag was x-rayed, again, and I was told I could not leave the airport.
+Though sleep-deprived, I managed to explain that I was entitled to and fully intended leaving the airport during what was, after all, a 12-hour stopover.
+I was told I’d be leaving at my own risk, which sounded odd.
+Nothing like this had ever happened during my several previous trips to and through Thailand.
 I went into the city to see some old friends.

-Returning to the airport I was charged a 700 Baht (about US$25) re-entry fee, which was another first, as was the money exchange teller’s slight change of demeanour upon seeing the yellow piece of paper I’d been told to present her, and her insistence that the minimum amount I could exchange was US$50 (which to my knowledge is complete bullshit).
+Returning to the airport I was charged a 700 Baht (about US$25) re-entry fee (another first), as was the money exchange teller’s change of demeanour upon seeing the yellow piece of paper I’d been told to present her, and her insistence that the minimum amount I could exchange was US$50 (which to my knowledge is complete bullshit).

-For the record, everyone I met in the Sultinate of Oman was extremely friendly and laid back, just as I’d been told.
+For the record, everyone I met in the Oman was friendly and almost criminally laid back, just as I’d been told.
 It’s a pity, the stigma attached to that part of the world, which is largely a product of the western media.
-A surprising number of people have asked me if I was at all nervous about traveling to the Middle East (to which of course the answer is ‘not at all – why would I be?’).
-After all, only a couple of months ago a crazy dictator not far from here was threatening all-out nuclear annihilation.
+The middle east isn’t actually one big, generic war-torn wasteland.

 Exploring the old, the new, and stunningly rugged scenery, I was fortunate to spend three years in Oman.